rimelq/Applied-Data-Analysis-Project/README.md

 2. Are there specific statistical methods or visualizations you recommend for analyzing demographic discrepancies in relation to box office performance?
 3. Is attempting to develop a machine learning model to provide actionable steps for improving representation a reasonable goal, or should we focus on descriptive insights instead?
 4. What challenges might arise when comparing representation across smaller or underrepresented regional industries?
+*Your input will guide us in prioritizing descriptive versus predictive analysis and ensure robust statistical validity.*
 ---

 ## **Quickstart**